-Table 2 Web Configurator HOME Screen in Router Mode
+Table 3 Web Configurator HOME Screen in Router Mode

-LABEL DESCRIPTION Wizards for WAN1 Quick Setup Internet Access Click Internet Access to use the initial configuration wizard.
-This configures WAN1.
-VPN Wizard Click VPN Wizard to create VPN policies.
+LABEL DESCRIPTION Wizards for WAN 1 (WAN) and VPN Quick Setup Internet Access Click Internet Access to use the initial configuration wizard.
+This configures WAN1 on a ZyWALL with multiple WAN ports or the WAN port on a ZyWALL with a single WAN port.
+VPN Click VPN to create VPN policies.
 Device Information System Name This is the System Name you enter in the MAINTENANCE General screen.
 It is for identification purposes.
 Firmware Version This is the ZyNOS Firmware version and the date created.
 ZyNOS is ZyXEL's proprietary Network Operating System design.
-Routing Protocol This shows the routing protocol - IP for which the ZyWALL is configured.
+Routing Protocol This shows the routing protocol - $\bf IP$ for which the ZyWALL is configured.
 This field is not configurable.
 Device Mode This displays whether the ZyWALL is functioning as a router or a bridge.
 Firewall This displays whether or not the ZyWALL's firewall is activated.
-System Time This field displays your ZyWALL's present date and time.
+System Time This field displays your ZyWALL's present date and time along with the difference from the Greenwich Mean Time (GMT) zone.
+The difference from GMT is based on the time zone.
+It is also adjusted for Daylight Saving Time if you set the ZywALL to use it.
 Memory The first number shows how many kilobytes of the heap memory the ZyWALL is using.
 Heap memory refers to the memory that is not used by ZyNOS (ZyXEL Network Operating System) and is thus available for running processes like NAT, VPN and the firewall.
 The second number shows the ZyWALL's total heap memory (in kilobytes).
 The bar displays what percent of the ZyWALL's heap memory is in use.
 The bar turns from green to red when the maximum is being approached.
 Sessions The first number shows how many sessions are currently open on the ZyWALL.
-This includes all sessions that are currently: • Traversing the ZyWALL Terminating at the ZyWALL Initiated from the ZyWALL The second number is the maximum number of sessions that can be open at one time.
+This includes all sessions that are currently: Traversing the ZyWALL Terminating at the ZyWALL Initiated from the ZyWALL The second number is the maximum number of sessions that can be open at one time.
 The bar displays what percent of the maximum number of sessions is in use.
 The bar turns from green to red when the maximum is being approached.
 Policy Routes The first number shows how many policy routes you have configured.
 The second number shows the maximum number of policy routes that you can configure on the ZyWALL.
 The bar displays what percent of the ZyWALL's possible policy routes are configured.
 The bar turns from green to red when the maximum is being approached.
 Network Status

-Table 2 Web Configurator HOME Screen in Router Mode (continued)
+Table 3 Web Configurator HOME Screen in Router Mode (continued)